 - At no time may the portfolio own more than 5% of the outstanding amount of any one fixed income issue (other than securities of the United States Government or its agencies) or have more than 7% of its total assets invested in the securities (including cash equivalents) of any permissible fixed income issuer (other than securities of the United States government or its agencies) without prior notification and approval of the Board.

-Portfolio duration is to be maintained no greater than 25% above or 50% below that of the Barclay’s Capital 1-3 Year Government Bond index.
-The portfolio’s dollar weighted-average maturity will not exceed five years.
+Portfolio duration of the 1-3 Year Series is to be maintained no greater than 25% above or 50% below that of the Bloomberg Barclay’s 1-3 Year Government Total Return Index.
+The portfolio’s dollar weighted-average maturity will not exceed three years.
 Individual securities may have remaining maturities of greater than five years, but in any event not greater than ten years from the date of the Fund’s purchase thereof.
 The remaining life of any agency mortgage pass-through security will be determined based on the weighted-average life of the security.

-- Asset allocation and duration as compared to the benchmark.
+- Asset allocation and duration, compared to the benchmark.

 - Any deviation from the guidelines herein established.

-- Significant changes in the portfolio under their management during the quarter.
+- Significant changes in the portfolio under their management during the period.

 - Economic and investment outlook for the near and long term.

-IMET’s investment policy shall be adopted by resolution of the Board.
-The policy shall be reviewed annually by the Board and any modifications made thereto must be approved by the Board.
+The investment policy of the 1-3 Year Series will be adopted by motion of the Board.
+The Policy will be reviewed annually by the Board and any modifications made thereto will be approved by the Board.